CMU-Graphics/Scotty3D/assignments/A2/simplify.md

 Vec3 x = A.inverse() * b; // solve Ax = b for x by hitting both sides with the inverse of A
 ```

 However, $A$ might not always be invertible: consider the case where the mesh is composed of points all on the same plane.
 In this case, you need to select an optimal point along the original edge.
-Please read [Garland's paper](http://reports-archive.adm.cs.cmu.edu/anon/1999/CMU-CS-99-105.pdf) on page 62 section 3.5 for more details.
+Please read [Garland's paper](http://reports-archive.adm.cs.cmu.edu/anon/1999/CMU-CS-99-105.pdf) section 3.5, Vertex Placement Policie, for more details.

 If you're a bit lost at this point, don't worry!
 There are a lot of details to go through, and we'll summarize everything again in the implementation section.
 The main idea to keep in mind right now is: